katharinalisalin/demo-bug-template/docs/contributing/index.md

 # Contributing

-Material for MkDocs is an actively maintained and constantly improved project that caters to a diverse user base with varying backgrounds and needs.
-In order to effectively address the needs of all our users, evaluate requests, and fix bugs, a lot of work from us maintainers is required.
+Material for MkDocs is an actively maintained and constantly improved project that serves a diverse user base with varying backgrounds and needs.
+In order to effectively address the needs of all our users, evaluate requests, and fix bugs, we maintainers need to put in a lot of work.

 ## How to contribute

-We have invested quite a lot of time in creating better templates for our [issue tracker], optimizing the processes for our users to report bugs, request features or changes, contribute to the project or exchange with our community.
+We have invested a lot of time in creating better templates for our [issue tracker], optimizing the processes for our users to report bugs, request features or changes, contribute to the project, or exchange with our community.
 This section of the documentation explains each process.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues